shahidzk1/shahidzk1/README.md

 - You can contact me at shahidzafarkhan@gmail.com or shahid.khan@unige.cern

 - #### Current code
-- This [code](https://github.com/shahidzk1/HP_OPT) contains a class to optimize the hyperparameters of various machine learning algorithms such as transformers, CNNs, MLPs and XGBoost
+- This [code](https://github.com/shahidzk1/HP_OPT) contains the analysis of the Higgs boson challenge with machine learning.
+It also includes a class to optimize the hyperparameters of various machine learning algorithms such as transformers, CNNs, MLPs and XGBoost